theextremeprogrammer/ToDoList/README.md

 ### Testing
 - [x] How to execute your tests without launching the application's AppDelegate class.
 - [x] How to test-drive your app delegate and use dependency injection (DI) from the moment the app starts.
-- [ ] How to roll your own test-doubles using protocols as well as examples of each different kind of test double.
+- [ ] How to roll your own test-doubles using protocol-oriented programming as well as examples of each different kind of test double.
   - [x] Dummy
   - [x] Spy
-  - [ ] Stub
+  - [x] Stub
   - [ ] Mock
   - [ ] Fake
 - [x] How to implement the Repository pattern using an asynchronous Http call using promises/futures.